8Flight takes a clean sheet approach to what an EFB should be, while retaining many functions and flows you may be familiar with from other apps.

 "ScratchPad" lets you quickly take down notes.

-"Profile" provides access to contract Fuel Cards, manage data Downloads, contact support, and more.
+"Profile" provides access to contract Fuel Cards, management of data Downloads, support, and more.